n2k/dockpeek/README.md

 Tired of remembering IP addresses and port numbers to access your containerized apps? **Dockpeek** gives you a clean, centralized dashboard with one-click access to any exposed container service—whether it's running locally or remotely.

-Perfect when you're dealing with many containers across different machines.
-Whether you're a developer, a sysadmin, or just managing your home lab, Dockpeek keeps things simple and organized.
+Perfect when you're dealing with many containers across different machines and need to keep track of which images have updates available.
+Whether you're a developer, a sysadmin, or just managing your home lab, Dockpeek keeps things simple and organized while ensuring your containers stay current.RetryClaude can make mistakes.
+Please double-check responses.

 <br>